mfpdev/mf-foundation-and-react-native/README.md

 - Configure the default security scope on MobileFirst Foundation console for each application platform:
   - In your browser go to [MobileFirst Foundation Console](http://localhost:9080/mfpconsole)
   - In each platform of your application set the default scope to be *UserLogin*
+  - To learn more about MobileFirst Foundation 8.0 Security follow this [link](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/)

   ![dfault-scope](./images/default-scope.png)

 - Run the application:
-  - You can run each application (Android/iOS) from terminal by run the following bash commands:
+  - You can run each application (Android/iOS) from terminal by run the following commands:
   ```
   react-native run-ios
   ```